 UV-curing adhesives have been around for several decades, and their use is widespread, particularly in medical device assembly and the electronics industry.
 Conventional UV curable adhesives (UV cure acrylates) became popular in medical device assembly in the late 1980’s when restrictions on solvent bonding drove manufacturers to find a more environmentally and user-friendly solution.
 The boom in the electronics industry in the 1990’s saw the introduction of many exciting new UV-curable adhesives, geared to help speed up production lines by giving instant, high-performance bonding results.

 Curing UV activated adhesives through plastic substrates is challenging.
 Most plastics are UV-stabilised to prevent the plastic degrading, becoming brittle and turning yellow.
-This means they block out the UV light wavelength (which is also required to cure the adhesive).
+This means they block out the UV light.
 Development chemists experimented with different photoinitiators and found those with curing wavelengths more similar to that of visible light would trigger the adhesive to cure through UV-stabilised plastics, as well as allowing adhesive cure without the need of a UV lamp.
 The popularity of this type of light-activated adhesive in a variety of other industries is rapidly increasing.
 Thanks to its versatility it is now used by fabricators of a broad range of plastic items and assemblies.

 Adhesives that cure with both UV and visible light are most appropriately called photo- or light-curable adhesives but most manufactures name them UV adhesives and add a note that they also cure with visible light.